 GIVING UP ON FACEBOOK

-“Facebook is the millennium’s new water cooler,” says Dr. Deborah Serani, a lecturer, professor, therapist and author of the book “Living with Depression.”
+“Facebook is the millennium’s new water cooler,” says Dr. Deborah Serani, a lecturer, professor, therapist and author of the book “Living with Depression: Why Biology and Biography Matter along the Path to Hope and Healing.”
 “Though virtual in its design, it serves as a way for us to catch up on latest trends, share milestones, learn about juicy gossip or live vicariously through the experience of others.”
 Not only is Facebook a way to keep up with the Joneses, she says, it’s a way to keep track of the Joneses.
 It provides us with social capital.

 That’s the attraction of Facebook and other social media — it promises a connection with others.
 But is Facebook too much of a good thing?
 “The reason Facebook and other forms of social media are so addicting and hard to quit is due to the instant gratification that they provide,” says Elika Kormeili, a clinical therapist in Los Angeles.
 “There is a sense of satisfaction each time someone ‘likes’ or comments on your status update.
 This in turn boosts our self-esteem and reinforces the Facebook cycle.
 It provides instant gratification and reinforcement.”